byhbt/tf-heroku/README.md

 cp terraform.tfvars.sample terraform.tfvars
 ```

-Step 2: Update the variables inside the file, follow you own Heroku information (app name, API key, email...)
+Step 2: Update the variables inside the file, follow you own Heroku information.
+- Heroku API credentials in `terraform.tfvars.sample`
+- Application environment variables `main.tf`

-Install Terrafor dependencies.
+Step 3: Install Terraform dependencies.

 ```
 tf init
 ```

-Generate execution plan.
+Step 4: Generate execution plan.

 ```
 tf plan
 ```

-Execute the generated plan.
+Step 5: Execute the generated plan.

 ```
 tf apply
 ```

-The output of this script is the Heroku Git URL, now you can use it to push your existing source code.
+The output of this script is the Heroku Git URL, now you can use it to push your existing source code in order to deploy application to Heroku. 🚀

+Notice: It could take around 3-5 minutes to finish the script.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.